top of page

 Session 1: The Role of Culture in Anxiety and Depression

-Welcome to the first session of our Psychology Workshop Series, organized by House of Friendship and sponsored by Wake County.
+Welcome to the first session of our Psychology Workshop Series, organized by House of Friendship and sponsored by HealthLit4Wake.

 Our psychology workshop, The Role of Culture in Anxiety and Depression, explored how our emotions and mental well-being are deeply influenced by the cultures we live in.